 BGP router receives an update & route advertisement lists an AS-PATH with its own ASN, then the router

 - When a router learns routes from an iBGP peer, that router does not advertise the same routes to another

-Thank you for reading this, please add the “BGP Interview Questions” in comments that you have faced in job interview to improve this article.
+Thank you for reading this, please add the “BGP Interview Questions” in the comments that you have faced in a job interview to improve this article.